What is the purpose of the Johns Hopkins Clinical Research Scholars program?

 What career stage is appropriate for potential KL2 Scholars?

-Postdoctoral level trainees or junior faculty (in their first 4 years) who are interested in developing academic and research expertise and plan to conduct, or are conducting, clinical research.
+Postdoctoral clinical fellows or junior faculty (in their first 5 years) who are interested in developing academic and research expertise and plan to conduct, or are conducting, clinical research.

 How long are appointments in the Clinical Research Scholars program?